 semi-visible channels and $[10^{-6}, 10^{-9}]$ for fully visible channels.
-Additionally, measurements of fully invisible Z decays will constrain the effective number of relativistic neutrino species $(N{\text{eff}})$ with a precision of approximately $10^{-3}$ , which can probe Z boson couplings to dark matter and sterile neutrinos.
+Additionally, measurements of fully invisible Z decays will constrain the effective number of relativistic neutrino species (N{eff}) with a precision of approximately 10^{-3} , which can probe Z boson couplings to dark matter and sterile neutrinos.

 The study of electroweak phase transitions and gravitational waves is highly pertinent to the CEPC.
-BSM physics could induce a First-Order ElectroWeak Phase Transition, significantly altering the Higgs potential, as evidenced by deviations in the Higgs self-coupling $(h^3)$ and its couplings to Z bosons.
+BSM physics could induce a First-Order ElectroWeak Phase Transition, significantly altering the Higgs potential, as evidenced by deviations in the Higgs self-coupling (h^3) and its couplings to Z bosons.
 Higgs precision measurements of the hZ cross-section and the SM Higgs couplings, together with searches for exotic Higgs decays into lighter dark scalars can effectively probe the Standard Model Effective Field Theory in the context of FOEWPT and can covering all the FOEWPT parameter space.
-CEPC is particularly well-suited for studying the dark scalar decays into $\tau^+\tau^-$ and $b\bar{b}$ channels, offering a significant advantage over the HL-LHC.
-Therefore, CEPC serves as a competitive method to explore the FOEWPT and can be complementary with the gravitational wave experiments which can cross-check the FOEWPT happened in the early universe.
-In fact, the FOEWPT is contradict to the SM prediction of a cross-over at the early Universe.
-Therefore, new degree of freedoms need to be introduced to alter the thermal history of the early Universe.
-These new particles are naturally associated with the Higgs sector and will result in sizable deviations in Higgs boson properties that could be explored at the CEPC or electron-positron Higgs factory of its kind.
-Quantitative studies show that the CEPC could cover almost the entire phase space of such models, thus providing a decisive test of the FOEWPT scenario.
+CEPC is particularly well-suited for studying the extra scalar decays into $\tau^+\tau^-$ and $b\bar{b}$ channels, offering a significant advantage over the HL-LHC.
+CEPC provides a competitive method to explore the FOEWPT of the early Universe, which could be cross-checked by the gravitational wave experiments.
+In fact, the FOEWPT is in contradiction to the SM prediction of a cross-over in the early Universe.
+New particles need to be introduced to alter the thermal history of the early Universe.
+These new particles are naturally associated with the Higgs sector.
+They could cast sizable deviations in Higgs boson properties that could be observed at the CEPC.
+Quantitative studies show that the CEPC could cover almost the entire phase space of those models, providing decisive tests of the FOEWPT scenario.